Free course: Sanitizing to prevent infection spread in public spaces

 The Healthcare Environmental and Hospitality Services Certificate provides environmental services employees and leaders with the needed tools to meet this need.

-The other three online courses in the certificate are:
+The four online courses in the certificate are:

 - Infection Prevention in Healthcare and Hospitality